2023-2024 Late Season Waterfowl Hunting Rules for Lake Lanier

-4. Goose and duck hunting is allowed on Lake Lanier with the following exception: No hunting is allowed within 600 feet of any dock, house, structure, bridge, road, boat ramp, marina, or open recreation area.
+4. Goose and duck hunting is allowed on Lake Lanier with the following exceptions: No hunting is allowed within 600 feet of any dock, house, structure, bridge, road, boat ramp, marina, or open recreation area.

-5. Waterfowl hunting is allowed in the following closed campgrounds: Duckett Mill, Old Federal, Bald Ridge, Sawnee, and Bolding Mill.
+5. Waterfowl hunting is allowed in the following closed campgrounds: Duckett Mill, Bald Ridge, Sawnee, and Bolding Mill.

 6. Waterfowl hunting is allowed in the closed portion of the following Day Use Recreation Areas: Lanier Park (located in Gwinnett County), Keith’s Bridge, Mountain View, Belton Bridge, Long Hollow, Robinson Park, and Lumpkin County Park.

 7. Firearms must be unloaded and cased when transported in a boat or through an open recreation area or open boat ramp.